devrt/ros-devcontainer-vscode/README.md

 How to use the WebIDE (recommended)
 -------------------------------------
 As of writing, docker-compose support of VSCode is not so stable on all the platforms.
-We recommend using Theia WebIDE since it has complete VSCode function support after 1.0 release.
+We recommend using code-server WebIDE since it has complete VSCode function support.

 1. Clone this repository:
 ```shell